Work Phone:

 1. BE PATIENT

-Your dog learns by repetition, rewards and corrections.
+Your dog learns by repetition and rewards.
 Dogs learn in a step by step process.
-Repeat each
+Repeat each step until your

 2. STAY CALM

 DO NOT become frustrated, as you will gain nothing.
 Spitz are very sensitive dogs.
-If you punish them too
+If you punish them, they

-severely, they may retain a lifelong fear.
+may retain a lifelong fear.
 If a lesson doesn't go well, Stop!
-Change to something your dog
+Change to something your dog understands.

 3. BE CONSISTENT